nishikumar787/owasp-summit-2017/Participants/need-funding/Nishi_Kumar.md

 -Lead of the Secure Development Practices program and Application security program at FIS -Responsible for Application security oversight and governance of 2000+ software products and applications across the enterprise
 -OWASP Project Lead and contributor
--Led the effort developing Secure Coding Policies, Standards and Guidelines -Designed state of the art Threat Modeling Methodology to review security architecture of applications -Audit support, Identity and Access management and Risk management experience
+-Led the effort of developing Secure Coding Policies, Standards and Guidelines -Designed state of the art Threat Modeling Methodology to review security architecture of applications -Audit support, Identity/Access management and Risk management experience